lakeholdings/epod-guide/README.md

 Epic Print on Demand is a Print On Demand Platform to offer Epic Print products for sale.

-if you are looking for our catalog guide [click here](./docs/catalog-guilde.md)
+if you are an Epic Print employee and are looking for our catalog guide [click here](./docs/catalog-guilde.md)

 ## Signup up